agile-connors/agile-connors/README.md

 ### Story Points Forecast

-Our initial forecast is **10 story points**.
+Our initial forecast is **9 story points**.
 These points comprise of:

-- (1) Remove duplicated trucks
 - (1) Provide link to truck website, if available
 - (1) View truck availability at a glance
 - (2) Filter by time of day
 - (2) Filter by day of week
 - (3) Filter by location

-We chose 10 story points because we completed 8 story points last sprint and we have slightly more time this sprint as it spans more days (including a weekend).
+We chose 9 story points because we completed 8 story points last sprint and we have slightly more time this sprint as it spans more days (including a weekend).
 The 8 points felt very much appropriate, as we finished all of the work but probably couldn't have taken on any more.
 We are confident that we can add 2 more points to the velocity, given the schedule.

 ## Development